 |Access to loan forgiveness or cancellation.||Generally doesn’t offer loan forgiveness.|

 |Offers interest subsidies for borrowers with financial need.||Loan interest is typically not subsidized.|

 |Offers extended deferment or forbearance.||Rules on postponing payments vary by lender.|

 If you have private student loans, refinancing can be advantageous if you qualify for a lower interest rate that reduces your overall education debt.
 Use a student loan refinancing calculator to estimate your savings.

-Before refinancing a federal student loan, decide whether you might need to leverage government benefits, like income-driven repayment.
-You’ll lose lucrative benefits, especially if sweeping loan forgiveness becomes available later, by refinancing all of your federal loans.
+Before refinancing a federal student loan, decide whether you might need to leverage government benefits, like income-driven repayment or loan forgiveness programs.
+You’ll lose these useful benefits by refinancing all of your federal loans.

 Is it possible to change private student loans to federal?